 Tips (gratuities) are a fact of life in the U.S. Most waiters and waitresses are paid low wages because they are expected to make tips.
 15-20% of the bill is a standard tip.
 You can tip more if the service was excellent or less if it was not.
 Tips are not expected in fast food and carry-out restaurants.
-Tips are either left on the table or added to the total by you on your credit or bank card receipt.

-Also tip: delivery people; e.g., for items such as pizza (10-20%), hair stylists (20%), cab drivers (10-20%), sky caps at airport (\$1 - 3 per bag).
+Tips are either left on the table or added to the total by you on the credit card receipt.
+Also tip: delivery people, e.g. for items such as pizza (10-20%), hair stylists (20%), cab drivers (10-20%), sky caps at airport (\$1per bag).